himoose/user-docs/docs/integrations/webflow.md

 The platform field will automatically be set to "Webflow" so the Webflow menu item appears.

 Once saved, return to your project and click **Webflow Content Manager** in the left menu.
+If you do not see this in the navigation, then refresh page.

 ---

 ### 2. Edit Collection Items (Blog Posts, Products, etc.)

-**What are collections?** Collections are your CMS content types in Webflow—like blog posts, products, team members, or case studies.
+**What are collections?** Collections are your CMS content types in Webflow like blog posts, products, team members, or case studies.

 #### View and Filter Collections